Looking for a place to spend Easter? We’d love for you to celebrate with us Easter weekend!

 Is there anything offered at CWC during the week?

 - Sunday morning is the front door to everything at CWC!
-On Wednesdays, there are many evening activities for the whole family including: Hype Youth (6th-8th grade), choir practice, Hispanic Ministries Group, and many groups for adults meet on campus.
+On Wednesdays, there are many evening activities for the whole family including: Middle School Youth (6th-8th grade), choir practice, Hispanic Ministries Group, and many groups for adults meet on campus.

 - There are a lot of ministry opportunities at CWC and ways you can get connected and involved.
 To learn more, stop by the Connections Center on Sunday morning in the foyer, or visit our online Connections Center.